Skip to main content

 Using mulch in your garden can be beneficial, but many people find the cost of mulch too expensive to turn into organic matter.
 Straw and compost can be used as mulch, but not many people have tons of straw lying around, and compost takes months to create.
 So it seems as though coffee grounds would be the perfect solution for gardeners in need of mulch.

 However, coffee grounds can actually harm the roots of seedlings by inhibiting growth if applied too thick.
-Also, coffee contains caffeine, which has been found to suppress the growth of plants.
+Also, coffee contains caffeine, which could suppress the growth of plants.
 Coffee grounds are tiny particles that are prone to locking together and forming clumps.
 These clumps can become a barrier to water and other nutrients that the plants need to absorb.

 Potted flowers and gardening spade.